MkDay/Post-Collection/Simple-LED-Number-Display-With-CSS-Borders-And-JavaScript-Post.md

 Have you ever wondered how numbers are displayed on a digital clock or a basic calculator?

-You can think about it in this way.
+Well, you can think about it in this way.

 There are seven red lines made up with a bunch of red LED bulbs and, those lines are arranged like two rectangles that appear one on top of the other.